riktimmers/simple_planning/README.md

 # simple_planning
-Some simple GUI created with OpenCV that show of Dijkstra and A* planning algorithms.
+Some simple GUI created with OpenCV that shows the Dijkstra and A* planning algorithms.

 To build:
 ```